dimasvas/jquery-live-search/README.md

 ```

 ### minInput
-Specify the minimum number of characters entered by user to start searching.
+Specify the minimum number of characters entered by user to start searching.<br>
-Default value: 2.
+Default value: 2.<br>
 Optional.

 ```javascript